11886knights/11886knights.github.io/index.md

 ## Join our 50/50 draw each quarter!

-The next draw is March 31st.
+The next draw is June 30th.
 [See this poster for details on participating](https://github.com/11886knights/11886knights.github.io/raw/master/docs/Council_Raffle_Jun_30_draw.pdf)

 ## Twitter